idptools/goose/docs/using_goose.rst

     create.kappa_var(previous_variant, kappa=0.15)
     QEEEDRDKEKERDRDRDKNQNQNQNQNKKRQN

-**note** GOOSE will allow deviation from your input kappa value by up to 0.02.
+**Note** - GOOSE will allow deviation from your input kappa value by up to 0.03.
 This is to keep GOOSE from being extremely slow.
 If you need something closer to your desired value, you can try generating a few variants.
 You'll likely quickly get the exact value you want within a few tries.

 The all_props_class_var()